Skip to content

 Documentation Guidelines

-Junior public docs should help readers choose the right setup path, copy a working configuration, and verify behavior without reading internal specs first.
+Junior public docs must help readers choose a setup path, copy a working configuration, and check the result.
+Readers should not need to read internal design docs first.

 Every new or substantially edited page should include: